djav1985/v-gpt-email-api/README.md

 # v-gpt-email-api

 ## Overview
 This FastAPI application provides robust email management capabilities, allowing users to interact with their email accounts for various functionalities like listing folders, reading, sending, and organizing emails.
+Openapi spec at /openapi.json

 ## Features
 - **List Email Folders**: Retrieve all folders from an email account.